 Degree apprenticeships have become a popular alternative to University for the on the job experience apprentices are guaranteed which gives a competitive advantage when applying for full-time jobs later on.

 Myth 2 – “Apprenticeships are for people who couldn’t pass their exams or dropped out of school.”

 This isn’t true.
 Apprenticeships are inclusive and can provide level 2 opportunities for people who didn’t have as much luck in their GCSEs as others.
 They can progress onto the higher-level courses too that are available for school leavers, such as Advanced, Higher and Degree apprenticeships.

-Depending on the employer and the role, most employers just want an apprentice that enthusiastic and willing to learn.
+Depending on the employer and the role, most employers just want an apprentice that is enthusiastic and willing to learn.

 Myth 3 – “Apprentices do the work other people don’t want to do.”

 Whilst in a way, yes apprentices can take on tasks from other members of the team.
 It all helps to build work experience.
 No one goes into a new job and immediately manages their workload.
 So as apprenticeships provide a foot in the door, doing tasks that others may delegate is a way to show positivity and enthusiasm to do that job.